October 10, 2018 1 Comment

 A common stumbling-block for beginners is getting up to five passes of thread through a single sewing station (as with the Hemp Leaf Stab Stitch).
 Needles are wiggled, frowns appear, a lot of force is applied and still the needle just won't pull through the sewing station.

-Top Tip!
-Make sure you pierce your sewing station to the full thickness of your awl - and check that the sewing station is as wide at the back of the book as well as the front.
+Also, check that the sewing station is as wide at the back of the book as well as the front.
 This will help your needle pass smoothly through each sewing station.
 If you're struggling, try standing up to pierce - your bodyweight will help you get through the bookblock.
 If you're still struggling, your bookblock is too thick.
 Don't forget to use a suitable awl cushion such as a piece of cork, polystyrene, etc.

 English awl; Japanese awl